api-platform/docs/core/errors.md

 ## Fine-grained Configuration

-The `exception_to_status` configuration can be set on resources and operations:
+The `exceptionToStatus` configuration can be set on resources and operations:

 ```php
 <?php